renzexuan2002-lang/multiple-imputation-mice-R/README.md

 - **Education** is the strongest predictor of income in both models (linear trend: β ≈ 2.32 in MI vs 2.34 in CC), confirming a robust positive relationship between education level and household income.
 - **Health** has a significant positive linear effect on income.
 MI yields a slightly smaller estimate (β = 1.87) compared to complete-case (β = 2.03), suggesting complete-case analysis may overestimate this effect by excluding lower-income respondents who are more likely to have missing data.
 - **Age** shows a negative effect on income.
-MI gives a stronger estimate (β = −0.020) than complete-case (β = −0.014), likely because listwise deletion disproportionately removes older, lower-income respondents.
+MI gives a stronger estimate (β = −0.020) than complete-case (β = −0.014), likely because complete-case analysis disproportionately removes older, lower-income respondents.
 - Multiple imputation recovers information from respondents with missing data across several variables, producing more reliable and generalisable estimates than complete-case analysis.

 ---